What is population health?

 But, how can data be shared across multiple organsiations safely, securely, and efficiently?

 One way to do this is by using software that provides one centralised platform for all the information to be placed in.
-Initially, spreadsheets may be useful, however as needs of a population can be different for each individual, monitoring all their journeys can be complex, especially when you only use spreadsheets.
+Initially, spreadsheets may be useful, however as the needs of a population can be different for each individual, monitoring all their journeys can be complex, especially when you only use spreadsheets.

 Our social prescribing platform at Access Elemental Social Prescribing allows you to have multi-sector partnerships working together to help build confidence in your community and eradicate any gaps in your community’s care and support services.